Introduction

 Justify Investments

-Stakeholders want evidence that AI delivers value.
+Stakeholders want proof that AI pays off.

 Identify Opportunities